acm-uiuc/til/_til/ruby/up-and-down-with-integers.md

+---
-# Up And Down With Integers
+title: Up And Down With Integers
+category: ruby
+---

 Ruby's [`Integer`](http://ruby-doc.org/core-2.2.0/Integer.html) class comes with an `#upto` and a `#downto` method.
 Both of these methods can be used to